simonw/datasette/README.md

 This will create a docker image containing both the datasette application and the specified SQLite database files.
 It will then deploy that image to Heroku or Cloud Run and give you a URL to access the resulting website and API.

 See [Publishing data](https://docs.datasette.io/en/stable/publish.html) in the documentation for more details.

+## Datasette Lite

+[Datasette Lite](https://lite.datasette.io/) is Datasette packaged using WebAssembly so that it runs entirely in your browser, no Python web application server required.
+Read more about that in the [Datasette Lite documentation](https://github.com/simonw/datasette-lite/blob/main/README.md).